 Best For Visiting With Meat-Eating Friends

 If you are looking for a restaurant that has both vegetarian and meat meals there are plenty of options in Chiang Mai.
-We like Bon Kitchen [closed] on Sridornchai Rd outside of the old city towards Chang Klan Rd.
+We like Bon Kitchen [now closed] on Sridornchai Rd outside of the old city towards Chang Klan Rd.
 Everything is healthy and nutritious with no MSG and is organic where possible.
 There is a decent vegetarian selection including unusual options such as the huge and delicious wing bean salad (150B) with tamarind, chilli, coconut and peanut; and the fruit salad with goji berries, sunflower seeds, and a slightly spicy pumpkin and mint dressing.
-UPDATE JANUARY 2013: We’ve heard that Bon Kitchen is now closed.
+UPDATE JANUARY 2013: Bon Kitchen is now closed.

 Dada Kafe on Rachamanka Rd in the old city is another good option with plenty of healthy vegetarian and meat options.